 In the years after, Madelon focused on studying development cooperation in the field in several different countries.
 She saw big differences between the top-down implemented projects ‘from the west’ and Participatory Action Research projects, that were co-designed ‘community-up’.
 Where the top-down led projects often faced lots of trouble, community-up, PAR led projects were a lot more effective and cost-efficiënt.
 In short, that’s how Madelon decided in 2013 to establish an organisation which is entirely focused on one approach: Participatory Action Research.

-The people behind SEVEN SENSES are professionals from a wide range of different sectors.
-Our team of action researches executes Participatory Action Research projects commissioned by non-governmental organisations and the public sector.
-In addition, we give trainings, workshops and public talks in Participatory Action Research for a diverse range of organisations enterprises and public sector.
+The people behind SevenSenses are professionals from a wide range of different sectors.
+Our team of action researches executes Participatory Action Research projects commissioned by non-governmental organizations and the public sector.
+In addition, we give trainings, workshops and public talks in Participatory Action Research for a diverse range of organizations enterprises and public sector.
 For the educational sector we give lectures and (co-)design PAR courses.
 Also we work as consultants, advising the government and business sector on PAR and Corporate Social Responsibility.